neams-th-coe/cardinal/doc/content/tutorials/msfr.md

 this heat source is occupying the first (0-indexed) slot of the scratch space.
-In the `UDF_ExecuteStep`, we also do some special copies from some Nek5000 backend data (special usage here to accomplish the recycling boundary conditions) into the 3rd, 4th, and 5th slots of the scratch space.
+In the `UDF_ExecuteStep`, we also do some special copies from some Nek5000 backend data (special usage here to accomplish the recycling boundary conditions) into the 3rd, 4th, and 5th slots of the scratch space (the scratch space is zero-indexed).
 As shown in the `.par` file, we will read initial conditions for velocity, pressure, and temperature from a restart file, `restart.fld`, so we don't need to set any other initial conditions here.